 The Vidalakis family have contributed $150,000.00 shall be placed in a separate segregated fund, with the interest to be divided annually for two (2) scholarships.
 The trustee fund committee decision shall be final.

 In the event that there is insufficient interest from the trust fund committee in order to provide for two (2) of $2,500.00 scholarships, this trust fund after the use of the interest and in the event that the interest in not enough to cover the cost of scholarship having been exhausted, the principal then may be invaded at the sole discretion of the trust fund committee.

 Whenever the Retired Clergy Association ceases to act pursuant in its corporate purposes and its religious services, and upon 2/3rds of the members of the corporation assembled at the next Clergy Laity or at a properly noticed special meeting pursuant to the Not-For-Profit Law may dissolve the corporation upon a) proper notice of ten (10) days to all the members, b) provided for the payment of all debts, costs and expenses, including reasonable attorney fees, and c) any surplus over such expenses shall be contributed only to the Greek Orthodox Clergy Pensions Fund to continue the Scholarship program.

 Article IX - Amendments

-These by-laws may be amended by a two thirds majority of those present and voting, provided they constitute a quorum, at any General Assembly, after circulation among the members of the proposed amendments at least one month before such assembly.
+These Bylaws may be amended by a two-thirds majority of the paid membership those present and voting, provided they constitute a quorum, at any General Assembly, after circulation among the members of the proposed amendments at least one month before the date of the Assembly